vhscom/svelte-headlessui-starter/README.md

 ### Cloudflare

 Deploy to Cloudflare using the `wrangler publish` command.
 Assumes you've signed-up for and logged into your Cloudflare account using [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update/), and that a `wrangler.toml` has been created.
-See [Wrangler Configuration](https://developers.cloudflare.com/workers/cli-wrangler/configuration/) for additional help.
+See [Wrangler Configuration](https://developers.cloudflare.com/workers/cli-wrangler/configuration/) and [here](https://github.com/sveltejs/kit/issues/2966) for additional help.

 ## Rights